-In 1984, James Mylen Hall executed a will (Original Will).
-In 1997, he and his wife, Betty Lou Hall (proponent), worked with their attorney on preparing a joint will (Joint Will).
-During a meeting with their attorney to review a draft of the Joint Will, they marked it up with various revisions and agreed that the draft will as revised was an accurate statement of their testamentary plan.
-Since their attorney still needed to draft the final, clean copy with the mark-ups on the draft incorporated, James and Betty Lou asked him if they could execute the draft in the meantime to ensure that their testamentary scheme was protected.
-Their attorney advised them that the draft would be enforceable if it was signed and notarized, so James and Betty Lou proceeded to execute the marked-up draft of the Joint Will.
-The will was notarized by their attorney without any other witnesses.
-James then asked Betty Lou to destroy the Original Will and she did so.
-After James died on October 23, 1998, Betty Lou offered the Joint Will informally for probate.
-Sandra (objector), one of James’ daughters from a prior marriage, objected to informal probate of the Joint Will and offered the Original Will for formal probate.
-After the court admitted the Joint Will to probate, Sandra appealed.
+In 1984, James Mylen Hall executed a will (original will).
+In 1997, he and his wife, Betty Lou Hall (defendant), worked with their attorney on preparing a joint will.
+During a meeting with their attorney to review a draft of the joint will, they marked it up with various revisions and agreed that the draft will as revised was an accurate statement of their testamentary plan.
+Because their attorney still needed to draft the final, clean copy with the mark-ups on the draft incorporated, James and Betty Lou asked him if they could execute the draft in the meantime to ensure that their testamentary scheme was protected.
+Their attorney advised them that the draft would be enforceable if it was signed and notarized, so James and Betty Lou proceeded to execute the marked-up draft of the joint will.
+The joint will was notarized by their attorney without any other witnesses.
+James then asked Betty Lou to destroy the original will, and she did so.
+After James died, Betty Lou offered the joint will informally for probate.
+Sandra (plaintiff), one of James’s daughters from a prior marriage, objected to informal probate of the joint will and offered the original will for formal probate.
+After the court admitted the joint will to probate, Sandra appealed.